Don't directly modify state in React

 The same is true for objects in state.
 Directly modifying objects in state will also cause the same issue.
 Let's take a look at an example.

-The following example consists of a User component that displays user information, a Form component that receives new user information to update the user with, and an App component that brings the two components together.
+component that receives new user information to update the user with, and an App

 import { useState } from 'react';